riot-ci/RIOT/examples/gnrc_networking_mac/README.md

 make term
 ```

-## Print out the achieved duty-cyle of Lw-MAC
+## Print out the achieved duty-cyle of LWMAC

-You can print out the radio duty-cyle (a roughly one) of Lw-MAC by setting the `LWMAC_ENABLE_DUTYCYLE_RECORD` flag in `sys/include/net/gnrc/lwmac/types.h` to "1".
+You can print out the radio duty-cyle (a roughly one) of LWMAC by setting the `LWMAC_ENABLE_DUTYCYLE_RECORD` flag in `sys/include/net/gnrc/lwmac/types.h` to "1".
 By doing so, each time when a device sends or receives a packet, it will print out its radio duty-cycle value.
-Also, by further enabling the debug flag in `sys/net/gnrc/link_layer/lwmac/tx_state_machine.c`, you will get the printout of how many preamble (WR) and time (sending delay) cost for sending this packet in the TX procedure of Lw-MAC.
+Also, by further enabling the debug flag in `sys/net/gnrc/link_layer/lwmac/tx_state_machine.c`, you will get the printout of how many preamble (WR) and time (sending delay) cost for sending this packet in the TX procedure of LWMAC.

-## Try UDP transmissions with Lw-MAC
+## Try UDP transmissions with LWMAC

 In the RIOT shell, get to know the IP address of one node: